 All on-campus and off-campus clinical education experiences will be monitored by the university program.
 This will be accomplished in a variety of ways.
-Clinical supervisors will be screened by the Director of Clinical Education to ensure they meet supervision requirements (i.e. ASHA certification and state licensure in good standing, have completed supervision CEUs, etc).
+Clinical supervisors will be screened by the Director of Clinical Education to ensure they meet supervision requirements (i.e. ASHA and state licensure in good standing, have completed supervision CEUs, etc).
 To ensure graduate students are meeting the necessary competencies each semester, clinical supervisors are required to complete evaluation forms, found on Calipso.
-Instructions and details on Calipso are found later in this handbook.
-These forms should at a minimum be done at the end of the semester, though clinical supervisors are strongly and frequently encouraged to also complete the midterm evaluation form so that student success or challenges are clearly documented and addressed throughout the semester.
-Additionally, all clinical supervisors have continuous access to this MSSLP Supervisor Handbook which details supervisor Calipso access and use, supervision requirements and considerations, etc. Supervisors also have access to screencasts, email/phone number of the Director of Clinical Education and Program Director.
-Supervisors are encouraged to share any concerns or questions at any point in the clinical education experience.
-The DCE or Program Director may visit placement sites to evaluate the location, therapy being completed, or address any student and/or supervisor concerns that may arise.
+These forms should at a minimum be done at the end of the semester, though clinical supervisors are strongly and frequently encouraged to also complete the midterm evaluation form so that student success or challenges are clearly documented throughout the semester.
+Additionally, all clinical supervisors have access to the MSSLP Supervisor Handbook which details supervisor Calipso access and use, supervision requirements and considerations, etc. Supervisors also have access to screencasts, email/phone number of the Director of Clinical Education and Program Director, and are encouraged to share any concerns or questions at any point in the clinical education experience.
+The DCE or program director may visit placement sites to evaluate the location, therapy being completed, or address any student and/or supervisor concerns that may arise.